cabrerahector/wordpress-popular-posts/readme.txt

 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!
 * **Automatic maintenance** - Wordpress Popular Posts will wipe out from its cache automatically all those posts that have not been viewed more than 30 days from the current date, keeping just the popular ones on the list!
 This ensures that your cache table will remain as compact as possible!
 (You can also clear it manually if you like, [look here for instructions](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/)!).

-= Notice =
+= Notices =
+* Version 2.3.3 (and on) requires **PHP 5.2+** and **Wordpress 3.0.0** (or greater) to enable post thumbnails.

-From version 2.0 and on, Wordpress Popular Posts requires Wordpress 2.8 at least in order to function correctly.
+* From version 2.0 and on, Wordpress Popular Posts requires Wordpress 2.8 at least in order to function correctly.
 If you're not running Wordpress 2.8 (or newer) please use [Wordpress Popular Posts v.1.5.1](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.5.1.zip) instead.

-Also, if you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) first!
+* If you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) first!

 == Installation ==